 How to debug a custom command that does not work?

 Debugging custom commands follows a systematic process.
-In practice, 80% of errors come from three causes: an incorrect file path, a misnamed variable, or a scope conflict.
+In practice, many come from three causes: an incorrect file path, a misnamed variable, or a scope conflict.

 Diagnostic checklist